 The Basics Of Prenuptial And Postnuptial Agreements

-Prenuptial agreements are common among individuals who are bringing significant assets into the marriage and wish to protect those assets from the Pennsylvania equitable distribution process if the marriage fails.
+Prenuptial agreements are common among individuals who are bringing significant assets into the marriage.
+With a prenup, they can protect those assets from the Pennsylvania equitable distribution process if the marriage fails.

 Why Should I Create a Prenup or Postnuptial Agreement?

-Prenuptial and postnuptial agreements are common among people who have been married before and who want to ensure that personal assets are passed on to the children or grandchildren of prior marriages rather than to the current spouse.
+Prenuptial and postnuptial agreements are common among people who aren’t entering their first marriage.
+They do this to ensure that their personal assets go to their children or grandchildren of prior marriages.
+Without an agreement, their assets would go to the current spouse.

 It is important to note that prenuptial and postnuptial agreements are not a sign of distrust between spouses.
 In fact, many couples find that creating an agreement can alleviate a lot of stress regarding assets and liabilities.
-For example, it can protect one party from any liability connected to a business owned by the other party, or it can ensure that one party does not have to pay another party’s premarital debt.
+For example, it can protect one party from any liability connected to a business owned by the other party.
+It can also ensure that one party is not responsible for paying another party’s premarital debt.

 If you need assistance creating a prenuptial or postnuptial agreement, or if you have questions about whether an agreement would be appropriate for your situation, contact us.
 Our Scranton prenuptial agreements lawyer will review your situation during a free family law consultation and recommend the best course of action.